 Source: Ahrefs (75,000 brands), arXiv peer-reviewed study, BetterAISearch synthesis

-The reason for this shift is structural.
-LLMs train on a corpus that includes vast amounts of web text.
-A brand mentioned across dozens of publications — even without links — appears many times in that corpus.
 The model learns that this entity is real, significant, and associated with specific topics.
 A backlink, by contrast, is a structural graph relationship that LLMs do not directly process from web content.

-The practical implication: digital PR and brand mention building — activities that traditional SEO sometimes undervalues relative to link building — are high-priority for AI authority.
+The practical implication: digital PR and brand mention building (activities that traditional SEO sometimes undervalues relative to link building) are high-priority for AI authority.
 Getting mentioned by name in industry publications, being quoted as a source, and having your brand appear in secondary sources as a reference all build AI authority directly.

 Trustworthiness: accuracy signals and source citation within content

-AI systems are trained to output accurate information and to prefer sources that reinforce accuracy rather than contradict it.
-Content that makes specific, falsifiable claims — with data, with named sources, with methodology — creates a stronger retrieval signal than content that makes vague assertions.
-The mechanism is that specific claims with attribution are verifiable against training data; vague claims are not.
+Content that makes specific, falsifiable claims — with data, with named sources, with methodology — creates a stronger retrieval signal than content that makes vague assertions, because specific claims with attribution are verifiable against training data while vague claims are not.

-What E-E-A-T for AI does not require
+What doesn't E-E-A-T for AI search require?

 Several signals that many practitioners assume are E-E-A-T requirements for AI search have weak or no supporting evidence: